What is Semantic Similarity? An Engineer's Guide

 Evaluating Originality - Detecting Plagiarism

 Semantic similarity is used to identify sentences or phrases that convey similar meanings to each other, but are phrased differently.
+While two phrases may contain the same word set, their meanings can differ significantly, which is crucial for understanding text similarity and its applications in plagiarism detection.
 One specific use is to detect plagiarism where an author merely rephrased the source text.
 Teachers and others can also use semantic similarity to detect instances of plagiarism in which content is directly copied.

 NLP and Text Representation